alexjames/cheatsheets/docker.md

 docker container ls
 ```

-Look at logs of a docker container
+Look at logs of a docker container (they are stored in `/var/lib/docker/containers`)
 ```
 docker logs <container_id>
 ```